airrakeshkumarsharma/kraftshala/readme.md

 # Setup Project

 - Install NVM from `https://github.com/nvm-sh/nvm`
-- Install node v14.15.4 using nvm
+- Install node v14.15.4 using nvm by using command `nvm install 14.15.4`
 - Add a file ".env.development" to run the project in development mode
 - Add all the env variables which is mentioned in ".env.example" file
 - Go to the project directory then type `nvm use`